Joyce and Evans

 Intriguingly, Ellen did admit to having an adulterous relationship with Sir John Campbell.
 It would seem that the London house on Conduit Street was paid for by Sir John, who would apparently call there to visit with Ellen on an almost daily basis.
 I suspect that he was most probably Sir John Campbell K.C.T.S.
 (1780-1863) who had been an army officer in the Portuguese Service.
 He had married his second wife Harriet Maria Meadows in 1842, and lived at 51 Charles Street, Berkeley Square, London, approximately seven minutes walk from Ellen's London residence in Conduit Street.
 Most disastrously for Ellen, this admission of her adultery with Sir John Campbell resulted in her divorce petition being dismissed.
-It is almost inconceivable to our modern minds that two people such as Ellen and Francis Joyce, who clearly had lived completely separate lives in different countries for 30 years, were forced to remain technically married to each other.
+It is almost inconceivable to our modern minds that two people such as Ellen and Francis Joyce, who clearly had lived completely separate lives in different countries for thirty years, were forced to remain technically married to each other.

 The former Royal Hotel on Hayling Island photographed in 2014.
 Ellen's house Lennox Lodge is no longer in existence but was located near to the Royal Hotel. © Robin Webster, licensed for reuse under Creative Commons Licence ShareAlike 2.0 Generic

 In the years following the court case Ellen left England and lived for some time in the popular bathing resort of Boulogne-sur-Mer in the north of France, where she continued to live under the surname Bayly.
 She returned to England towards the end of her life and purchased Lennox Lodge on Hayling Island in Hampshire.
-Described in 1875 Hayling Island was then "a quiet watering place on the South Coast, 2 1/2 hours from London by railway ...... bathing on four miles of splendid beach, and there is a good hotel - The Royal.", Lennox Lodge was situated in South Hayling, right at the bottom of the island on the sea front, and would have afforded Ellen magnificent views across the Solent towards the Isle of Wight.
+Described in 1875 Hayling Island was then "a quiet watering place on the South Coast, two-and-a-half hours from London by railway ...... bathing on four miles of splendid beach, and there is a good hotel - The Royal.", Lennox Lodge was situated in South Hayling, right at the bottom of the island on the sea front, and would have afforded Ellen magnificent views across the Solent towards the Isle of Wight.
 Set in over three acres of land, the house had a dining room, drawing room and library, four bedrooms, a dressing room and four servants rooms, a kitchen, housekeepers room and offices.
 Outside was a double coach house, a stable with three stalls and a harness room.
 Ellen clearly lived in some comfort in the house, which was situated near to the Royal Hotel, a Grade II listed building built around 1826.
-Ellen died at the age of 66 on 27 March 1876 at St George's Hospital, Hyde Park Corner, London.
+Ellen died at the age of sixty-six on 27 March 1876 at St George's Hospital, Hyde Park Corner, London.
 A year later on Thursday 19 April 1877, her household possessions were sold at auction.
 Amongst her effects were valuable oil paintings and engravings, and specimen orange trees and 'choice plants'.

 There is a rather interesting postscript to Ellen's life.
 As previously mentioned her brother William Hawkins Cox fled to America in 1835, leaving behind his wife Anna and eight children.
 At the time of his father's disappearance their eldest son William Henry had been away at sea serving as a Midshipman on board the ship the John Cootes in Bombay and China.
 He arrived back home to Cheltenham to the awful discovery that his father had left the country abandoning his mother and siblings.
-William Henry, aged about 17 years old, had immediately set out to try to find his father in America.
+William Henry, aged about seventeen years old, had immediately set out to try to find his father in America.
 He eventually succeeded in finding him working for the Morning Chronicle in Pennsylvania and sent word home to Anna in England.
 Despite, or maybe because of, the fact that her husband had run away and left her in the most dire financial circumstances, Anna and the children went out to join him in Philadelphia in 1838.
-They assumed the surname Crump, and Anna even went on to have two more children with him.
+They all assumed the surname Crump, and Anna even went on to have two more children with him.
 William Hawkins and William Henry became Joint Editors of the Pennsylvania Inquirer newspaper and worked together until about 1848.
 After his father's death in 1862 William Henry worked as a builder in various cities in America; his younger brother, John Crump (1827-1892), was a renowned builder and architect responsible for buildings such as the Third Chestnut Street Theatre in Philadelphia constructed in 1862.

 Following Ellen's death her solicitor, Edward Bromley, placed an advertisement in the Bath Chronicle and Weekly Gazette on 22 February 1877.
 It asked for her brother William Hawkins Cox and any of his children to contact him, as they would hear something to their advantage.
 William Hawkins had actually predeceased Ellen, however word that he was being looked for somehow reached William Henry in America.
 He made contact with Mr Bromley, returned to England and in February 1879 successfully established his identity in court as Ellen's nephew.
 He inherited her home Lennox Lodge on Hayling Island.
 Five months later William Henry Cox married his cousin, Louisa Frances Morris, daughter of Ellen's sister Louisa.
 William Henry and Louisa moved in to Lennox Lodge following their marriage and remained there until their deaths in the 1890s.